Angela James APAM

 Matt is also passionate about healthcare and getting people back to their best.
 He is a qualified Remedial Massage Therapist and has taught Anatomy & Physiology.

-Matt loves getting outdoors with his wife & 2 sons – camping, hiking, rock climbing & mountain biking etc. He is also a trail runner, completing his most recent event – the Ultra Trail Australia 50km in the Blue Mountains with a PB of 6:24.
+Matt loves getting outdoors with his wife Angela (the principal physio) & sons Tom & Joe – camping, hiking, rock climbing & mountain biking etc. He loves getting off the beaten track & clocking up plenty of kilometres on the dirt – be that mountain biking or running.
+His next big event will be the Ultra Trail Australia 50km in the Blue Mountains in May.

 When she’s not spending time with her 4 grandchildren she loves to cook, read and go for walks.